Pirates II: Stagnetti's Revenge

 Pirates II: Stagnetti's Revenge is a 2008 American pornographic action-adventure film and sequel to the 2005 film Pirates.
 Produced by Digital Playground, and written and directed by Joone, it stars Jesse Jane, Evan Stone, Steven St. Croix, and Tommy Gunn who reprise their roles from the first film, as well as Belladonna, Sasha Grey, Katsuni, Jenna Haze, and Ben English as new characters.
 Carmen Luvana, who played the central character of Isabella in the original Pirates, is absent from the sequel.

-With a budget of $8 million, it is considered one of the most expensive porn films ever produced.
+With a budget of $8 million, it is considered one of the most expensive adult films ever produced.
 It was released direct-to-DVD and Blu-ray on September 27, 2008.
 An edited R-rated version of the film is also available.

 Plot

 Captain Edward Reynolds brags about his victory over the dreaded pirate Victor Stagnetti to his loyal companion Jules; he has even assembled a new crew for his ship, including Ai Chow and Olivia, Serena's cousin.
 It is Olivia who informs the crew that the governor of Jamaica has ordered Serena's arrest and Olivia is on board to protect the crew from enemies, and to convince Edward and Jules to ask for Serena's pardon.
 When they finally go to Jamaica and ask Governor Littleton to pardon Serena, he is more interested in Jules' appearance than anything else.
 They convince the governor, who first sends them on a mission to kill another group of pirates and find another hidden treasure.

 Olivia and Jules get off to a rocky start to their friendship, but eventually end up in a steamy lesbian experience.
 Later, Edward comes across Takvor, the Armenian gold pirate, during a female slave auction and is invited to participate in an orgy featuring belly dancers and slave girls.

 Meanwhile, Jules is captured by the Chinese pirate empress Xifeng and is administered a liquid which gives her control over Jules' body and mind.
 Xifeng uses Jules to seduce and capture Edward.
 He is then forced to fight a dragon-like creature, but Olivia saves him at the last minute.

 Meanwhile, Victor Stagnetti is reborn from the sea.
 He and Xifeng engage in a three-way with their new thrall, Jules, as she happily obliges.
 Edward and Olivia fight off a host of undead skeletons Stagnetti summons and more.
 Olivia boards the enemy ship and fights Xifeng in a sword fight and takes her down.
 She then must fight the poisoned Jules as well, until Stagnetti intervenes and takes both of them down.
 Once again, Edward comes to the rescue, reclaiming his title as "the greatest pirate hunter that has ever lived".